chombo-discharge/chombo-discharge/doc/sphinx/source/Control.rst

 * :file:`output_directory/plt` contains all plot files.
 * :file:`output_directory/chk` contains all checkpoint files, which are used for restarting.
 * :file:`output_directory/mpi` contains information about individual MPI ranks.
 * :file:`output_directory/geo` contains geometric files that are written by PlasmaC (if you enable ``plasma_engine.write_ebis``).

 The files in :file:`output_directory/geo` do *not* represent your geometry in the form of level sets.
 Instead, the files that are placed here are HDF5 representations of your embedded boundary graph, which can be *read* by PlasmaC if you enable ``plasma_engine.read_ebis``.
-This is a shortcut that allows faster geometry generation when you restart simulations.
+This is a shortcut that allows faster geometry generation when you restart simulations, but geometry generation is typically so fast that it is never used.

-The reason for this design is that PlasmaC can end up writing thousands of files per simulation and we feel that having a directory structure helps us navigate the simulation data.
+The reason for this structure is that PlasmaC can end up writing thousands of files per simulation and we feel that having a directory structure helps us navigate simulation data.

-:ref:`Chap:plasma_engine` is responsible for writing output files at specified intervals.
-However, *you* are responsible for specifying what goes into those files.
+The driver class :ref:`Chap:plasma_engine` is responsible for writing output files at specified intervals, but the user is responsible for specifying what goes into those files.
 Since not all variables are always of interest, the solver classes themselves have options ``plt_vars`` that specify which output variables will be written to the output file.
-For example, our CDR integrators have output options
+For example, our convection-diffusion-reaction solver classes have the following output options:

 .. code-block:: bash